|

 as White weke and juveniles as ‘oama, which are highly sought by

 anglers as food or bait.
 Attains 15 inches.
-Hawai‘i and the Indo-Pacific.
-Formerly
+Red Sea to Hawai'i

 known as Mulloidichthys samoensis. |